volkamerlab/KinFragLib/README.md

     cd /path/to/KinFragLib

     # Create environment
+    # Hint: if conda is too slow, consider mamba instead
     conda env create -f environment.yml
     # When using a MacBook with an M1 chip you may need instead:
     CONDA_SUBDIR=osx-64 conda env create -f environment.yml